skendrew/mirihiz_tools/README.md

 ## What's in this repository

-The repository contains a few tools for interacting with MIRISim simulations and analysis performed on them for the high-z GTO science team for MIRI.
+The repository contains a few tools for interacting with MIRISim simulations and analysis performed on them.

 ## Dependencies